Beyond Gradient and Priors in Privacy Attacks: Leveraging Pooler Layer Inputs of Language Models in Federated Learning: Methodology

-Gradient inversion seeks to reconstruct the original training data by harnessing the gradients of a known deep-learning model.
+Gradient inversion seeks to reconstruct the original training data by harnessing the gradients of a known network.
 A closer look at this method reveals several challenges.
 Central to these is the nonconvexity of the issue, marked by the presence of numerous local minima that complicate the pursuit of the global optimum.
 Additionally, the problem is over-determined because it has more equations to resolve than unknown parameters.
 While these equations remain consistent, they complicate the optimization process.
 This complexity persists even when reduced to a single-sample scenario.
 As a result, gradient inversion remains an NP-complete problem, implying that procuring an exact solution within a feasible time frame is difficult~\citep{wang2023reconstructing}.

-From a broader perspective, a distinct challenge arises.
-Language models typically handle batches of sentences, each containing multiple tokens.
-In the gradient inversion technique, the gradients of the entire batch are averaged.
-However, this doesn't only average the gradients for whole sentences but also for individual tokens within them.
-This process obscures the unique gradient patterns of each token, making their retrieval more complex.
-While the averaged gradient provides a general picture of the data, it conceals the finer details vital for precise token reconstruction.
-Given this intricacy, a pivotal question emerges: \textbf{Is it feasible to create an alternative method using a non-conventional, non-averaged supervisory signal, like feature information, to enhance data reconstruction?}
+From a broader perspective, it is crucial to recognize that text tokens represent discrete data, different from the continuous nature of images.
+Additionally, the gradients of language models are not just averaged over the number of samples in the same batch, but also across the sequence length of the longest sentence in that batch.
+These properties make the recovery of textual training data more challenging compared to image data.